+As his administration comes to an end, here’s a look at how Trump compares with his recent predecessors in the overall number and demographic characteristics of the judges he appointed.
 All findings are based on a Pew Research Center analysis of data from the Federal Judicial Center, the research and education arm of the federal judiciary.
-The analysis focuses on judges already confirmed to their positions by the U.S. Senate – not nominees who are still awaiting votes.

-Federal judicial appointments are an important part of a president’s job responsibilities.
-As the 2020 election approaches, Pew Research Center conducted this analysis of Donald Trump’s judicial appointees to find out how his record compares with that of other recent presidents, going back to Jimmy Carter.
+Federal judicial appointments are an important part of a president’s legacy.
+As Donald Trump prepares to leave the White House, Pew Research Center conducted this analysis to find out how his record on judicial appointments compares with that of other recent presidents, going back to Jimmy Carter.
 The analysis is based on data published by the Federal Judicial Center, the research and education agency of the federal judicial branch.

-This analysis focuses only on judges confirmed by the U.S. Senate as of July 7, 2020.
-It excludes nominees who are still awaiting Senate votes.
-It also focuses only on judges serving in the three main tiers of the federal court system: the Supreme Court, 13 appeals courts and 91 district courts governed by Article III of the U.S. Constitution.
+The Center’s analysis focuses only on judges serving in the three main tiers of the federal court system: the Supreme Court, 13 appeals courts and 91 district courts governed by Article III of the U.S. Constitution.
 It excludes those appointed to certain specialized courts, such as the U.S. Court of International Trade, as well as appointees to non-Article III territorial courts in Guam, the Northern Mariana Islands and the Virgin Islands.

-During his eight years in office, Barack Obama appointed the largest share of currently active federal judges, at 39%.
-Another two-term president, George W. Bush, appointed 21%.
-Around one-in-ten active judges (11%) were appointed by Bill Clinton, while much smaller shares were appointed by George H.W.
-Bush (2%) and Ronald Reagan (2%).
-One active federal judge, Carmen Consuelo Cerezo of the District of Puerto Rico, was appointed by Jimmy Carter.
+Obama appointed the largest share of currently active federal judges at 38%, while George W. Bush named 20% of the total.
+Clinton appointed 11% and George H.W.
+Bush and Reagan each appointed 2%.
+One active federal judge, Carmen Consuelo Cerezo of the District of Puerto Rico, was appointed by Carter.